SruthiKorembathe/CICDImplementation/Template-REST-API.md

 This template uses a limited API that is part of a larger one:

+* Pies &mdash; the larger API, not documented in the templates
-* Toppings
+* Toppings &mdash; a smaller API part of "Pizza", and documented

 A full API has more collections of endpoints, for example _pies_ and not just _toppings_, but I want this template to focus on one thing, and you can add more.

-To use the template in your data product documentation, you will:
+To use the template in your documentation, you will:
-- Remove this _Instructions_ section after you are done with it.
+- Remove the _Instructions_ section after you are done with it.
 - Remove _notes_ and _tips_ sections that are about editing your copy of this template.
    You will add your own _notes_ and _tips_ sections relevant to your API (and